 - Eaton’s $13 billion inversion transaction acquisition of Cooper

-- Tim Hortons in its high-profile $11.4B inversion transaction with Burger King, which won International Tax Review’s America’s M&A Deal of the Year award
+- Tim Hortons in its $11.4B inversion transaction with Burger King, which won ITR’s America’s M&A Deal of the year award

-- Goldman Sachs and 13 major New York banks in their investment in Symphony Communications, which won ITR’s America’s Banking Tax Deal of the Year
+- Goldman Sachs and 13 other banks in their investment in Symphony Communications, which won ITR’s America’s Banking Tax Deal of the year award

-Larissa is a leader on Fenwick & West’s Pro Bono Review Committee and regularly provides pro bono services to various nonprofit organizations.
+She is a leader on Fenwick's Pro Bono Review Committee and regularly provides pro bono services to various nonprofit organizations.
 Fenwick was recognized by The National Law Journal Pro Bono Hot List and Larissa's nonprofit work is pointed to as exemplary in the profile.

 Larissa “brings a lot of insight, and is thorough, responsive and careful.”